6 minutes

 - A connection to an ISP

-PC’s and other host devices such as laptops, smartphones, smart tv’s etc need no explanation here.
-I would also say a lot of people have heard the term router before and know it as the thing their home devices connect with to get internet access, usually through WIFI, but also through ethernet cables.
+PCs and other host devices such as laptops, smartphones, and smart TVs need no explanation here.
+I would also say a lot of people have heard the term ‘router’ before and know it as the device their home devices connect with to get internet access, usually through Wi-Fi but also through Ethernet cables.
 But most people probably don’t know how the router works.
-I would say most people wouldn’t of even heard of a switch and certainly don’t realise they have one in their home also, built into their home router.
+I would say most people wouldn’t have even heard of a switch and certainly don’t realize they have one in their home also, built into their home router.

 The router

-A lot of people would of heard of an IP address before, well, the router is like the phonebook for IP addresses.
-Now there are different kinds of IP addresses also, we have public addresses and we have private addresses.
-Private addresses are just that, private to our LAN and are what we assign to devices/hosts on our little network.
-They don’t go out to the internet and we do not receive private addresses over the internet.
+Many people would have heard of an IP address before; well, the router is like the phonebook for IP addresses.
+Now there are different kinds of IP addresses also: we have public addresses and we have private addresses.
+Private addresses are just that—private to our LAN and are what we assign to devices/hosts on our small network.
+They don’t go out to the internet, and we do not receive private addresses over the internet.
 A public IP address is what we use to send our traffic out onto the internet.
-Already that sounds confusing, having private IP addresses on our network and public for the internet, how does that work?
-Well it’s a complex topic.
-To distill it down simply, our host devices will have a private IP which is used to communicate over our LAN, and our router will use a protocol to translate that into a public IP address for sending traffic out onto the internet.
+Already that sounds confusing, having private IP addresses on our network and public addresses for the internet—how does that work?
+Well, it’s a complex topic.
+To distill it down simply, our host devices will have a private IP, which is used to communicate over our LAN, and our router will use a protocol to translate that into a public IP address for sending traffic out onto the internet.
 The router will also translate traffic coming from a public IP address on the internet into the correct private IP address it needs to go to inside our LAN.

 The switch

 I thought you would never ask!
 In the simplest sense, a switch is what we need to make up a LAN.
 It is the backbone of the network.
-We connect all our host devices into a switch and that is what makes up our LAN!
-Now it is possible to make up a network without a switch, but it is not practical nor advisable for 99% of scenarios.
+We connect all our host devices to a switch, and that is what makes up our LAN!
+Now, it is possible to make up a network without a switch, but it is not practical nor advisable for 99% of scenarios.

-So rather than connecting our PC’s together in a daisy chain of ethernet cables, we connect them all to a switch, we connect our TV’s to a switch, our smartphones and our laptops.
-Wait what, a switch is what gives us WIFI?
+Rather than connecting our PCs together in a daisy chain of Ethernet cables, we connect them all to a switch; we connect our TVs to a switch, our smartphones, and our laptops.
+Wait, what?
+A switch is what gives us Wi-Fi?
 No, not directly.
-But it is what we connect a wireless access point to, and that is how we get WIFI on our LAN.
+But it is what we connect a wireless access point to, and that is how we get Wi-Fi on our LAN.

-For a typical home user, this must be very confusing, because they are used to seeing their home router which is essentially an all in 1 device.
-It is a router, a switch and a wireless access point all built into the one little box.
+For a typical home user, this must be very confusing because they are used to seeing their home router, which is essentially an all-in-one device.
+It is a router, a switch, and a wireless access point all built into one little box.
 This is fine for a home network and even for a small office network.
-But when the network grows, using an all in one device like this isn’t a good idea for a multitude of reasons.
+But when the network grows, using an all-in-one device like this isn’t a good idea for a multitude of reasons.

 For the average home user, the more advanced features of a switch, which are extraordinarily useful, are not of much concern.
-The more technically inclined of them though, would find a good benefit from exploring the extra features a switch can provide, the main one I would say is VLANS or virtual local area networks.
+The more technically inclined among them, though, would find significant benefit from exploring the extra features a switch can provide; the main one, I would say, is VLANs, or virtual local area networks.

 In summary

-So in summary, switch is what we use to interconnect all our host devices on our local area network, a wireless access point is what converts that network into radio waves for wireless communication, a router is what allows us to send and receive traffic from outside our local area network and connect to the internet.
+In summary, a switch is what we use to interconnect all our host devices on our local area network; a wireless access point is what converts that network into radio waves for wireless communication; and a router is what allows us to send and receive traffic from outside our local area network and connect to the internet.